 So, What Can We Do?

 First, we need to take snoring and sleep apnea seriously.
 I hope after reading the article you can guess how serious can untreated sleep apnea turn out to be.
 So, if you are any way suffering from sleep apnea or poor sleep quality, talk to a sleep specialist immediately.
-If proper actions are taken at an early stage, the risks of sleep apnea can be minimized.
+If proper actions are taken at an early stage, the risks of sleep apnea can be minimised.

 Sleep apnea can start from snoring.
 So, if you are a regular snorer, you should take steps to reduce or prevent snoring.
 When I was a regular snorer, I tried many things to stop my snoring.